 The northern lights can change in a matter of seconds, from being a weak motionless ‘carpet’ to moving across the sky like a dancing ballerina.

-This means that you’ll need to adjust the shutter speed accordingly – so you should be familiar with how to do this on your camera.
+This means that you’ll need to adjust the shutter speed settings for photographing aurora borealis accordingly.
+Thus, you should be familiar with how to do this on your camera.
 Hoiberg has photographed northern lights with a shutter speed of 30 seconds but also with a shorter exposure time such as 1 second.

 Since it moves so quickly, it doesn’t take much to make it blurry.
 Just remember: the quicker the northern lights move (typically it’s also much brighter when it moves fast), the quicker shutter speed you need.